speicherstadt-warehouses-canal-dusk

 The Elbphilharmonie — completed in 2017 after years of delays and a final cost of €866 million — sits on top of a 1960s cocoa warehouse at the western end of the Speicherstadt.
 The glass wave structure catches every change in light and weather.
 From the harbour cruise, you see it from water level, which reveals how the new glass section mirrors the shape of the waves below.

 Best evening cruise: 1-Hour Evening Harbor Lights Cruise — $30, the illuminated harbour at dusk.
-5,073 reviews at 4.4 stars.
+The most popular harbour cruise in Hamburg with consistently strong visitor feedback.

 Best combo: Hop-On Hop-Off Bus + Harbor Cruise — $50, covers the city by bus and the harbour by boat.